 Syntax filter ip ip-filter-id

 filter ipv6 ipv6-filter-id

 no filter [ip ip-filter-ip] [ipv6 ipv6-filter-id]

+Context config>router>if>ingress

+config>router>if>egress

-Context config>router>if>ingress config>router>if>egress Description This command associates an IP filter policy with an IP interface.
+Description This command associates an IP filter policy with an IP interface.

 Filter policies control packet forwarding and dropping based on IP match criteria.

 The ip-filter-id must have been preconfigured before this filter command is executed.
 If the filter ID does not exist, an error occurs.

 Only one filter ID can be specified.

 The no form of the command removes the filter policy association with the IP interface.

 Default No filter is specified.

 Parameters ip ip-filter-id - The filter name acts as the ID for the IP filter policy expressed as a decimal integer.
-The filter policy must already exist within the config>filter>ip context.
-Values 1 to 16384 ipv6 ipv6-filter-id - The filter name acts as the ID for the IPv6 filter policy expressed as a decimal integer.
+The filter policy must already exist within the config>filter>ip ipv6 ipv6-filter-id - The filter name acts as the ID for the IPv6 filter policy expressed as a decimal integer.
 The filter policy must already exist within the config>filter>ipv6 context.
 This parameter only applies to the 7750 SR and 7950 XRS.
-Values 1 to 65535 hold-time

-2.13.2.4.2 Router Interface ICMP Commands
+2.12.2.4.2 Router Interface ICMP Commands